Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 For an optimal installation experience, we recommend the following:

 - Have a basic understanding of Kubernetes and Helm charts.
-- Be prepared with a list of the labels and annotations your organization plans to collect.
+- Be prepared with a list of the labels and annotations your organization plans to collect if you don't want the default: all Pod and Namespace labels with the key `app.kubernetes.io/component`.
+See [Labels and Annotations](#labels-and-annotations).

 ## Installation